Truro Cathedral

 The Cathedral of the Blessed Virgin Mary is a Church of England cathedral in the city of Truro, Cornwall.
 It was built between 1880 and 1910 to a Gothic Revival design by John Loughborough Pearson on the site of the parish church of St Mary.
-It is one of only three cathedrals in the United Kingdom featuring three spires.

 History and description

 The Diocese of Truro was established in December 1876, and its first bishop, Edward White Benson, was consecrated on 25 April 1877 at St Paul's Cathedral.

 Construction began in 1880 to a design by the leading Gothic Revival architect John Loughborough Pearson.
 Truro was the first Anglican cathedral to be built on a new site in England since Salisbury Cathedral in 1220.
 It was built on the site of the 16th-century parish church of St Mary the Virgin, a building in the Perpendicular style with a spire 128 ft tall.
 The final services in St Mary's were held on Sunday 3 October 1880 and the church was demolished that month, leaving only the south aisle, which was retained to serve as the parish church.
 From 24 October 1880 until 1887 a temporary wooden building on an adjacent site served as the cathedral.
-The seats were free and unappropriated, accommodated fewer than 400 people and was extremely hot in summer and cold in winter.
+The seats were free and unappropriated, accommodated fewer than 400 people and were extremely hot in summer and cold in winter.
 It was in this building that Benson introduced the new evening service of Nine Lessons and Carols on Christmas Eve, 1880.

 The choir and transepts were complete by October 1887.
 The service of consecration took place on 3 November, performed by E. W. Benson, by then Archbishop of Canterbury.
 His successor as Bishop of Truro, George Wilkinson, and twenty other bishops were also present, together with civic representatives and diocesan clergy, and about 2,000 other people.
 The central tower was finished by 1905 and the building was completed with the opening of the two western towers in 1910.
 J. L. Pearson died in 1897 and his son Frank took over the project.
 Frank Loughborough Pearson's other works include St Matthew's, Auckland in New Zealand.

 Pearson's design combines the Early English style with certain French characteristics, chiefly spires and rose windows.
 Its resemblance to Lincoln Cathedral is not coincidental; Pearson had been appointed as Lincoln Cathedral's architect and the first Bishop of Truro, Edward Benson, had previously been Canon Chancellor at Lincoln.
 The central tower and spire stands 250 ft tall, while the western towers reach to 200 ft.
 Four kinds of stone were used: Mabe granite for the exterior, and St Stephen's granite for the interior, with dressings and shafts of Bath and Polyphant stone.
 The spires and turret roofs are of stone, except for a copper spire over the bell tower at west end of St Mary's Aisle.
 The other roofs are of slate.
 The cathedral is vaulted throughout.
 Nathaniel Hitch was responsible for the decorative sculpture, including the reredos.